NCHlab/mortgage_payments_tracker_gui/README.md

 Features such as adding / editing / deleting payments allows you to modify payment information across 3 different pages: `Payments`, `Overpayments`, `Home Improvements`.
 These pages also allow a user to download either an EXCEL or CSV file for each page.

-A `logs` page exists to auditing payments and seeing changes.
+A `logs` page exists for auditing payments and seeing changes.
+Logs can be viewed as JSON or as a table.

 A `totals` page also exists which shows condensed payment information about all users as well as allowing a user to download all payment information into an EXCEL file.